sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

  ```

 #### Handle payment
-Implement PLVPaymentTaskDelegate's methods to respond to payment events such as the request of a payer's signature, its final approval or any errors.
+Implement PLVPaymentTaskDelegate's methods to respond to payment events such as the request of a payer's signature.

  ```objective-c
  - (void)paymentTask:(PLVPaymentTask *)paymentTask